-The only charitable location available is in a high traffic area near the Atrium Court.
-Fundraising activities in other areas in the mall or on the property (eg. entrances, plaza, etc) are prohibited.
+The charitable location is located in a high traffic area in Atrium Court, between Lush and Coach.
+Fundraising activities in other areas in the mall or on the property (eg. entrances, plaza, parking lot, etc) is prohibited.

 We will provide a booth and chairs to approved non-profit organizations on a space-permitting basis.

 Operational Rules & Regulations